-The list of options offered is by no means exhaustive; if enough pupils wish to do an activity and it can be fitted in, then the option will run.
-Some of the options include: tennis, life-saving, swimming, badminton, hockey, netball, basketball, aerobics and running.
-As it is not always possible to offer all these activities at the same time, the pupils are asked to select one activity per term.
-The options involving off-site facilities incur extra cost, as does the aerobics option.
-However, as the School has the use of these facilities, or a specialist aerobics teacher at preferential rates, costs are kept to a minimum.
+The list of options offered is by no means exhaustive; if enough pupils wish to do an activity then the option will run, but this may need to be on a rotational basis.
+Some of the options include: basketball, tennis, badminton, hockey, netball, yoga, gym and if enough uptake, an aquatics option too.
+As it is not always possible to offer all these activities at the same time, the pupils are asked to provide us with three options and they select one activity per term, per lesson.